-- Placing patient in a low stimulation environment, including a quiet private room.
+- Maintaining a low stimulation environment, including a quiet private room.

 - Frequent reorientation

-Thorough medication review should be completed in all patients with suspected metabolic encephalopathy.
+Thorough medication review should be completed for all patients with suspected ME.
 This should include review of prescription medications taken for nonmedicinal or recreational use as well as over-the-counter supplements/vitamins.
 It is also important to review recently discontinued medications as withdrawal states may contribute to delirious states.
-Discontinue or avoid medications with anticholinergic activity, opiate narcotics, corticosteroids, sedatives and other medications with sedative activity (e.g., cyclobenzaprine and gabapentin).
+Discontinue or avoid anticholinergic medications, opiate narcotics, corticosteroids, sedatives, and other medications with sedative activity (e.g., cyclobenzaprine and gabapentin).
 Treatment with antipsychotics is controversial as strong sedative effects can be beneficial in agitation but can precipitate encephalopathy.
-For severe agitation, atypical antipsychotics are suggested when safety of the patient and caregivers is at stake; minimize typical antipsychotics due to side effect profile.3,10,1
+For severe agitation, atypical antipsychotics are suggested when safety of the patient and caregivers is at stake; minimize typical antipsychotics due to side effect profile.1,4,11

 At different disease stages

-- Acute management (ICU, medical or surgical unit): Treatment primarily consists of treating underlying etiology.
-Intracranial pressure monitoring should be considered if cerebral edema is suspected.3
+- Acute management (ICU, medical or surgical unit): Focus on treating underlying etiology.
+Intracranial pressure monitoring should be considered if cerebral edema is suspected.4

-- For septic encephalopathy, treatment consists of primarily controlling underlying infection.
+- For septic encephalopathy, treatment involves controlling underlying infection.

-- Treatment of hepatic encephalopathy consists of correcting coagulation parameters, electrolyte abnormalities, volume depletion.
-Orthotopic liver transplant may be necessary when treatment of the underlying disease or emergency measures to lower ICP prove unsuccessful.
-2
+- Treatment of hepatic encephalopathy entails correcting coagulation parameters, electrolyte abnormalities, volume depletion.
+Orthotopic liver transplant may be necessary when treatment of the underlying disease or emergency measures to lower ICP prove unsuccessful.3

-- Acute uremic encephalopathy reverses with dialysis, although there may be a lag of 1-2 days before mental status clears and subtle cognitive deficits may persist.
+- Acute uremic encephalopathy reverses with dialysis, although there may be a lag of 1-2 days before mental status clears.
+Subtle cognitive deficits may persist.

-- Immediate thiamine replacement takes precedence over imaging or laboratory diagnosis in at-risk populations given high morbidity of delayed treatment.
-3
+- Immediate thiamine replacement takes precedence over imaging or laboratory diagnosis in at-risk populations given high morbidity of delayed treatment.4

-- Myoclonus can be treated symptomatically with Levetiracetam or Valproic acid.
+- Myoclonus is treated symptomatically with Levetiracetam or Valproic acid.

-- Primary rehabilitation goals in ICU/acute care hospital setting should include: monitoring and treatment of agitation, maintenance of skin integrity with frequent turning and special mattresses, early mobilization with therapy team and nursing staff to prevent complications of prolonged bedrest/immobility, providing bedside range of motion exercises and proper positioning.
+- Primary rehabilitation goals in ICU/acute care hospital setting include monitoring and treating agitation, maintenance of skin integrity with frequent turning and special mattresses, early mobilization with therapy team and nursing staff to prevent complications of prolonged bedrest/immobility, providing bedside range of motion exercises and proper positioning.

-- Subacute management is generally initiated in an inpatient rehabilitation setting and should consist of an inter-disciplinary rehabilitation team approach to promote optimal recovery.
+- Subacute management is generally initiated in an inpatient rehabilitation setting and consists of an inter-disciplinary rehabilitation team approach promoting optimal recovery.
 Balance, coordination, mobility, and cognitive/behavioral deficits should be addressed.
 Patients should still be monitored for agitation/confusion and managed accordingly.

 Coordination of care

 Care coordination is vital for successful transition from an acute inpatient rehabilitation to home, and for community re-entry.
-Case managers and social workers should provide information regarding various options available to patient and family including: home PT/OT, day programs and cognitive rehabilitation programs.
+Case managers and social workers should provide information regarding options available to patient and caregivers including home PT/OT, day programs and cognitive rehabilitation programs.

 Patient & family education